ybur-yug/volt_tutorial/README.md

 Now, we have our default console.
 If we check what's up, we will see we are accessing `Volt::Page`.
 If we call `page.attributes` we can see we get a hash back that is something like `{:name-><Volt::Model::some_id nil>}`.
 So by default, we are manipulating a page.
-If modifying a page is where we start to work by default, if we want to add a page for links, we best get it in our routes.
+If modifying a page is where we start to work by default, if we want to add a page our app, we best get it in our routes.
 So lets open that up.

 `editor app/main/config/routes.rb`

 We want to specify a route to GET for our application.
 So, we shall now add

 ```
-get "/todos/{{_index}}", _action: 'todos'
 get "/todos", _action: 'todos'
 ```

-This will let us get our todos at the current `_index` as well as have a general route for them.

 Now what after the route?
 Well, a view sounds like a good place to start.